wkukka1/ai-autograding-feedback/README.md

 - Student uploads: student_pdf_submission.pdf

 #### Custom Tester Usage
-1. Ensure the student has submitted a submission file (_submission suffixed).
+1. Ensure the student has submitted a submission file.
-2. Ensure the instructor has submitted a solution file (_solution suffixed) and custom_tester_llm_code.sh (located in /markus_test_scripts).
+2. Ensure the instructor has submitted a solution file and custom_tester_llm_code.sh (located in /markus_test_scripts).
 Instructor can also upload another script used to run its own test group.
 (See below for GGR274 Example.)
 3. In the Markus Autotesting terminal:
 ``` bash
  docker exec -it -u 0 markus-autotesting-server-1 /bin/bash